-Ideologies are sacrosanct, and they tend to be black-and-white per doctrine of some sort (even if only a dictionary definition).
+Ideologies are sacrosanct and they tend to be black and white per doctrine of some sort, even if only by dictionary definition.
 Conjuring up new meanings turns resolute ideologies into wishy-washy gray areas that cater to the lowest common denominator which only serves to fuel their hypocrisy and duality.
 Mostly though, it just fucking annoys me.

 For example, I’ve met plenty of people who call themselves a vegetarian, yet they eat chicken or fish from time to time.
 Mind you, there’s nothing wrong with eating whatever you want anytime you want, but you’re not a vegetarian if you eat chicken or fish.

 Okay, so these assholes are dietary hypocrites.
 They’re annoying and bring insult to the people who actually do maintain these dietary practices in sincerity.
 But at least they’re not giving credence to inane religious beliefs by hijacking their words.